alphabetagamer/alphabetagamer/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning React-UI/UX
+- 🌱 I’m currently learning how to write better code
 - 🤔 I’m looking for help with Deep Learning Models
 - 📫 How to reach me: hello@lokin.dev
 <!--